 - Unlike actual sports, wrestling involves an underlying morality of good vs. evil (or face vs. heel) which has been a part of literature for centuries.
 These are powerful and primordial tropes, and most people find them deeply satisfying.
 In fact, tropes in general seep in much more easily and clearly in a fictional sport, theoretically leading to more interesting storylines.
 Parodied in an episode of South Park where the kids think wrestling is only about the stories ("W.T.F.").

 - Wrestling provides lots of good ol' fashioned, unabashed Narm Charm.

 - No-one sees The Muppets unless they're in action - they do their own press conferences and when they cameo in other works, they're treated like regular people.

-- Stephen Colbert's character on The Colbert Report was actually a character that happens to have the same name and certain life events as the real Colbert.
-Miley Cyrus
+- Stephen Colbert's character on The Colbert Report was actually a character that happened to have the same name and certain life events as the real Colbert.

 - Miley Cyrus's songs and performances centre around a stereotypical off-the-rails-Former Child Star image, but her interviews constantly reiterate that it's just a persona and she's actually quite well-adjusted (although she does like her drugs).